sbhaseen/proto-ecommerce-react/README.md

-# React Ecommerce Starter
+# React and NestJS E-commerce Starter

-A full stack web application for a typical ecommerce use case scenario built with React, NestJS and TypeScript.
+A full stack web application for a typical e-commerce use case scenario built with React, NestJS and TypeScript.

+Although built as a demonstrantion project, it is hoped that it can be of use to anybody seeking to quickly prototype a custom e-commerce solution.

 React TypeScript best practices are applied as recommended by [React TypeScript Cheatsheet](https://github.com/typescript-cheatsheets/react).

+🚧 Work In Progress: See Projects for details. 🚧

 # Key Features: